About

 Sources and standards

-When appropriate, articles reference widely accepted terminology and concepts aligned with established standards and guidance (for example, NIST and ISO-aligned ideas).
-The emphasis is on clarity, accuracy, and neutrality.
+Articles reference widely accepted terminology and concepts aligned with established standards and guidance (for example, NIST‑ and ISO‑aligned ideas and other broadly recognized frameworks).
+The emphasis is on clarity, accuracy, and neutrality rather than on endorsing any specific vendor or product.

-If you believe content is inaccurate or unclear, please use the contact route provided on our Contact page and include the relevant page URL.
+If you believe content is inaccurate, incomplete, or unclear, you are encouraged to get in touch.
+Please use the route provided on our Contact page and include the relevant page URL and a brief description of your concern.

 Important note